Al-Minaa SC: Foundation and early years (1931–1951)

-Al-Minaa Sports Club was formed by some of the British sailors and workers serving in the Marine Transportation Company in Basra on the banks of the Shatt Al-Arab after Mandatory Iraq, where Colonel Sir John Ward was the director of company in the 1920s.
+Al-Mina'a Sports Club was formed by some of the British sailors and workers serving in the Marine Transportation Company in Basra on the banks of the Shatt Al-Arab after Mandatory Iraq, where Colonel Sir John Ward was the director of company in the 1920s.
 When they were forming gatherings, sports were practiced and football was the most important.
 After the founding of Al-Maqal City and establishment the General Company for Ports on March 1, 1931, by Colonel Sir Ward under the auspices of King Faisal, and the transfer of employees in the company to Al-Maqal, the club coordinated with the company's management to make the green squares in the park located there to be a playing field for them, and after a few months, the company announced the establishment of the club officially, and Mr. C. F. Neikell was chosen as the first president of the club.
 The first football team consisted of Markar Avadician, Kadhim Dawood, Dehjat Ohaness, Liu Steven, Samuel Akesh, Aziz Hormuz, Rashad Al-Mufti, Khudair Abbas and others.
-After the founding of the Iraq Football Association, Al-Minaa participated in the Iraq FA Basra League, a regional league for teams in Basra organised by the Basra branch of the IFA.
-Al-Minaa won the league title in its first season, beating Sharikat Naft Al-Basra 1–0 in the final.
-Al-Minaa also participated in the first ever national knockout cup in Iraq, the 1948–49 Iraq FA Cup, but were knocked out in the quarter-finals 2–0 by Baghdad-based side Al-Haras Al-Malaki.
-Al-Minaa went on to finish in third place in the regional league in both the 1949–50 and 1950–51 seasons.
+After the founding of the Iraq Football Association, Al-Mina'a participated in the Iraq FA Basra Premier League, a regional league for teams in Basra organised by the Basra branch of the IFA.
+Al-Mina'a won the league title in its first season, beating Sharikat Naft Al-Basra 1–0 in the final.
+Al-Mina'a also participated in the first ever national knockout cup in Iraq, the 1948–49 Iraq FA Cup, but were knocked out in the quarter-finals 2–0 by Baghdad-based side Al-Haras Al-Malaki.
+Al-Mina'a went on to finish in third place in the regional league in both the 1949–50 and 1950–51 seasons.